 As word spread of a newcomer building a fire bunker one friendly couple offered me a Cinva Ram to make my own bricks.
 They hadn't used it for years and offered it to me as a gift.

 I tested my clay, established it was perfect for the press and made a few bricks but decided I'd need far too many bricks to provide the level of protection I was looking for, so the Cinva Ram waits for another project at another time.

 As the hole deepened I built steps down from my planned entry area.
 As soon as it was deep enough for me to stand inside and wield my shovel without the need for much headroom, I reclaimed the largest of the old rusting corrugated iron water tanks that were on the property when we bought it.

 We had a number of corrugated iron water tanks sliced into sections around the garden being used as raised garden beds and animal shelters so I asked my husband to cut the large ones in half, making domes.

-Each section overlapped the next and then I placed a second layer of tank pieces over the first for extra strength.
+Each section overlapped the next and then I placed the second layer of tank pieces over the first for extra strength.

-The base sections of tank form the far end of the fire bunker.
+The base sections of the tank form the far end of the fire bunker.

 The edges of all pieces have been inserted into a shallow trough I dug around the perimeter of the bunker to ensure they retained their dome shape while I covered them.